-This section contains a description of commonly used production processes, the associated raw materials, the byproducts produced or released, and the materials either recycled or transferred off-site.
-This manual, coupled with schematic drawings of the identified processes, provides a concise description of where wastes may be produced in the process.
+In fact the section specifically contains a description of commonly used production processes, associated raw materials, the byproducts produced or released, and the materials either recycled or transferred off-site.
+This discussion, coupled with schematic drawings of the identified processes, provide a concise description of where wastes may be produced in the process.
 This section also describes the potential fate (air, water, land) of these waste products.
+Due to the fact that motor vehicles industry has common processes with the metal fabrication industry, the reader will certainly benefit consulting the inspection manual of the fabricated metal products sub-sector of the engineering industry.

-2.1 Raw Materials, Chemicals and Other Inputs
+2.1 Raw materials, products and utilities